briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 Additionally, given how hectic the kitchen can be, I'm also going to play with the ordering and descriptions of instructions to make the recipes easier to follow on the spot.

+**Finally**, according to [Fine Cooking](https://www.finecooking.com/article/thickeners), cornstarch should be simmered below boiling for *"several minutes"* to cook off the starch flavor, hence instruction 1.
+Additionally, *"cornstarch is prone to clumping when exposed to hot liquids,"* hence instruction 3.
+I cut the coating instruction for this time around to better focus on the texture.

 ## Strategy

 #### Cornstarch Recipe (r01a)